shn3rd/OpenSSL-PRNG/README.md

 # Debian OpenSSL Predictable PRNG Exploitation

-This is an integrated repo included the exploitation, usage example, data package and explanation, more.
+This is an integrated repository included the exploitation, usage example, data package and explanation, more.

 ![DebianCartoonHeader](Archives/DebianCartoonHeader.jpg)